 - matvec: As described above, this routine takes a distributed vector w and returns a distributed vector v.
-It does not store the matrix A. The sequential version is modelmatvec.m in Matlab. - ddot: This routine takes two distributed vectors v and w (which might be the same) and returns the scalar dot product $\alpha = v^T w$. - daxpy: This routine takes two distributed vectors v and w, and two scalars α and β , and overwrites vector v with $\alpha v + \beta w$. - getb: This routine defines the right-hand side vector b.
+It does not store the matrix A. The sequential version is modelmatvec.m in Matlab.
+This is the routine that does most of the communication, and probably also takes the most running time.
+It is also by far the most complicated part of the parallel program to write! - ddot: This routine takes two distributed vectors v and w (which might be the same) and returns the scalar dot product $\alpha = v^T w$. - daxpy: This routine takes two distributed vectors v and w, and two scalars α and β , and overwrites vector v with $\alpha v + \beta w$. - getb: This routine defines the right-hand side vector b.
 We've supplied one version of getb() in the harness, which corresponds to a solution whose correctess we can verify.
 You can modify getb() to represent other boundary conditions if you'd like. - cgsolve: This is the actual CG solver.
 The sequential version is cgsolve.m in Matlab.
 This routine should not contain anything specific to the model problem-only matvec() and getb() know what A and b are.